-One of our favorite bucket-list stories–or any kind of story!–is about a loving grandmother named Nancy.
 Nancy and her husband Skip had nearly 40 years of history together when she learned she had lung cancer in June 2009.
-By Christmas, she knew she wasn’t doing well and that she had little chance of recovery.
+By Christmas, she knew curative treatments were no longer helping.
+Her focus became quality of life, and we were honored to be asked to care for her at home.

 “She always enjoyed that,” says Skip.
 “Everyone has these memorable moments in their lives.
 It’s different for everybody.
 Seeing her grandchildren get on that bus was big for Nancy.”

 In that winter of 2009 as Nancy, a former nurse, coped with the knowledge that treatments weren’t helping, her thoughts turned to her youngest grandson, Deacon.
-She told a close friend, Carol, that her one big hope was to hang on long enough to see Deacon step on that school bus for the first day of school.
+She told a close friend, Carol, that her one big hope was to live long enough to see Deacon step on the school bus for the first day of school.

 “I can’t begin to describe how important this was to her,” says Carol.

-Nancy and her family made it through that winter, the spring, and into the next summer.
-It seemed she might get her wish after all.
+Nancy and her family made it through that winter, the spring, and into the next summer with the help of her home hospice team.
 But, around July, her condition deteriorated quickly.
-On July 29, 2010, she was admitted to the Hospice Care Plus Compassionate Care Center for end-of-life pain and symptom management.
+On July 29, 2010, she was admitted to the Hospice Care Plus Compassionate Care Center for pain and symptom management.
 The nurses and the rest of the hospice team went to work to get her pain and symptoms under control so that Nancy would be comfortable.
-Then, the team talked with the family about Nancy’s prognosis.
-She was not expected to live long, and would likely not leave the Compassionate Care Center.
+Then, the team talked with the family about Nancy’s prognosis, explaining that she was close to the end of life.

 Hospice staff are very aware that comfort and peace are about more than just physical pain and symptoms.
-The entire team—nurses, aids, chaplains, social workers, and more—work together to get to know the patient and the family, to better understand what’s needed to bring the most peace to everyone.
+The entire team—nurses, nurse aides, chaplains, social workers, and more—work together to get to know the patient and the family, to better understand what’s needed to bring comfort, hope, and peace.

-This was certainly the caes for Nancy.
+This was certainly the case for Nancy.
 Nancy’s physical symptoms, including her pain, were under control.
 Still, she was agitated.
-She didn’t seem at peace.
+She didn’t seem at comfortable or at peace.

 Her beautiful family and her close friend Carol thought they knew why.